 What does the UK’s bearish economic outlook mean for the GBP/EUR pair? – Photo: Ascannio/Shutterstock.com

-With both UK and eurozone economies under pressure from inflation, rate hikes and the energy crisis exacerbated by the Russia-Ukraine war, what does the outlook look like for the GBP/EUR foreign exchange (forex) rate?
+With both UK and eurozone economies under pressure from inflation and rate hikes, what does the outlook look like for the GBP/EUR foreign exchange (forex) rate?

 In this article, we look at the latest GBP/EUR predictions from analysts, and what factors will influence the exchange rate in the future.